-The Avenue holds two relaxed, informal support groups every month (with the exception of bank holidays) at The Pentecostal Church, Crab Lane, Biggleswade, Bedfordshire, SG18 0LN.
-Free car parking is available adjacent to the church.
+The Avenue holds one relaxed, informal support group on the first Friday morning of every month (with the exception of bank holidays) at The Pentecostal Church, Crab Lane, Biggleswade, Bedfordshire, SG18 0LN.

-Note: If our day support groups fall in the school holidays these groups change to holiday groups for the children.
+Note: If our support group falls in the school holidays the group changes to a holiday group for the children.
 See below information.

 For times and information please refer to our calendar: